krishna-vasudev/krishna-vasudev/README.md

   <h3 align="center"> Hi there , I'm Debraj 👋 </h3>
 </p>
 <p align="center">
-  <h2>I am a Full Stack Web Developer💻, Technical content writer, and aspiring Software Developer👨🏽‍💻.</h2>
+  <h2>I am a Full Stack Web Developer💻, Technical content writer, and  Software Developer👨🏽‍💻.</h2>
   I love the entire process of developing creative websites.
 I love the challenge of finding caches and spending time to meet new people.
 Learning how to play with database and urls , and where people hide things and where they are likely to look into.<br>
 </p>
 <h3> 🤝 Connect with me:</h3>